vlaaad/vlaaad.github.io/reveal.md

 # Extending reveal

 There are 3 ways to extend Reveal to your needs: custom formatters, actions, and views.
-All three are available in `vlaaad.reveal.ext` namespace (aliased as `rx` in following examples).
+All three are available in `vlaaad.reveal` namespace (aliased as `r` in following examples).

 One feature that they all share is annotations — non-intrusive metadata that exists alongside your objects in the Reveal state.
 Unlike datafy/nav based tooling, it does not obstruct your objects, leaving Clojure's metadata exactly as it is in your program, and, since the annotation is *alongside* the object, Reveal allows any object to be annotated — not just `IMeta`s.